I think all managers would like to be a strong manager. If we are weak managers it is difficult to fulfil our role.

 We will accept more pain from each other before we break up.
 If we do not want John to leave, we can make him more dependent on his position and the company.
 There are many forms of dependencies, not just money (e.g. social, learning, prestige, flexible working hours, etc.).

 Also, we can make ourselves less dependent on John.
 If we are not dependent on John and can replace him relatively quickly then we will not give him more room to move.
 Therefore, we would become less tolerant of John.

 If John has the perception that we are less tolerant of him, then he would also know that if he loses his job he may face an uncertain future.
 Therefore, he may not push too hard as he has the most to lose.

 We may be very dependent on John but choose to act like we are not.
 That is the classic poker game.
-We may tell John that “If you don’t do what we ask you to do then we will terminate your [email protected] We may further tell him that it would not faze us as he can be easily replaced.
+We may tell John that “If you don’t do what we ask you to do then it will have consequences.
+We may further tell him that it would not faze us.

 While we may know full well that this is not the case, John’s perception is that we are less dependent on him than he is on us.
 Therefore, he sees us as being in a stronger position.